 In order to be convicted of reckless driving, the prosecution must provide evidence showing more than mere negligence.
 Similarly, determining whether conduct rises to the level of “unreasonable interference” or “endangerment” requires the presence of “additional aggravating acts or circumstances beyond a single violation of a rule of the road.” (see People v.
 Goldblatt, 98 AD 3d 817).

 Based on this, a good defense NY traffic ticket attorneys raise is that there were no additional “aggravating acts” beyond the bounds of a mere traffic violation.
-For example, if your attorney is able to prove that all you did was violate a speeding or lane change law without engaging in any erratic or out-of-the-ordinary conduct, you will likely be able to get the reckless driving charge dismissed or greatly lowered.
+For example, if the defense attorney is able to prove that all the driver did was violate a speeding or lane change law without engaging in any erratic or out-of-the-ordinary conduct, the driver will likely be able to get the reckless driving charge dismissed or greatly lowered.

-Additionally, a more obvious—though equally valid—defense against VTL 1212 is that you were in fact driving reasonably.
-This of course presumes that you were not drinking and driving, swerving along the entire road, and/or driving erratically.
-Nevertheless, a smart attorney will use the exact language of the statute to argue that you were not endangering anyone else on the road and/or you were driving reasonably given the circumstances you were in.
+Additionally, a more obvious—though equally valid—defense against VTL 1212 is that the driver was in fact driving reasonably.
+This of course presumes that the driver was not drinking and driving, swerving along the entire road, and/or driving erratically.
+Nevertheless, a smart attorney will use the exact language of the statute to argue that the driver was not endangering anyone else on the road and/or he/she was driving reasonably given the circumstances.

-Lastly, police misconduct or a blatant abuse of power may also be a factor in your attorney’s defense.
-Although this will not usually sway a judge to dismiss your reckless driving charge (and is not always believed by the judge), this defense can seriously mitigate your punishment if solid proof is proffered.
+Lastly, police misconduct or a blatant abuse of power may also be a factor in an attorney’s defense.
+Although this will not usually sway a judge to dismiss a reckless driving charge (and is not always believed by the judge), this defense can seriously mitigate the punishment if solid proof is proffered.

 Case Law Analysis